-TACOMA, Wash. -- November 7 marks the 79th anniversary of the Tacoma Narrows bridge collapse.
+TACOMA, Wash. -- November 7 marks the 80th anniversary of the Tacoma Narrows Bridge collapse.

 The span nicknamed "Galloping Gertie" was rocked by a windstorm just four months after opening to traffic.